Composer George Benjamin: Don't label me, I'm British

 And what style of music would that be, for a composer who, despite his comparatively young age, is about to have a retrospective that is a London 2012 Festival countdown event -- counting down, of course, to the Olympics which start in July?

-Is it in the category of music which goes by the ghostly, or perhaps sci-fi-sounding name "spectral", referring to compositions that emphasize tone color over harmony, melody and all that old-fashioned stuff?
+Is it in the category of music which goes by the ghostly, or perhaps sci-fi-sounding name "spectral", referring to compositions that emphasise tone colour over harmony, melody and all that old-fashioned stuff?
 That's how Benjamin's music is described on the Internet, but he is having none of it.

 "I don't like the idea of joining any groups or being filed under any particular drawer.
 I think your job as a composer is to be independent...I am, after all, from this country and I believe in independence, being outside and doing your own thing."